Lrapava/CS106A-homework/assignment3/extension/README.md

+# breakout extension

-I limitted myself to only using syntax showcased on lectures & seminars when writing this extension.
+I tried limitting myself to only using syntax showcased on lectures & seminars when writing this extension.

 Due to this fact, some things are not wrote as efficiently as they could have been.